nschonni/cordova-docs/articles/getting-started/ios-guide.md

 * Download the provisioning profile in Xcode

-* Install the provisioning profile to your device
+* Install the provisioning profile onto your device

  Let's go through each step in this process.